-There was a time, early in the Covid-19 pandemic, when smart rings were the hot new thing.
+Early in the Covid-19 pandemic, there was a time when smart rings were the hot new thing.
 June 2020, when the NBA conceived plans to end its season in a controlled bubble at Walt Disney World in Florida, was probably the first time many of us in the general public – myself certainly included – first heard of smart rings.

-The NBA chose the Oura Ring, pitched first and foremost as a wearable device that could “mitigate the silent spread of Covid-19 by flagging potential onset symptoms,” such as rising temperature, variations in heart rate, and variations in respiratory rate.
+The NBA chose the Oura Ring, pitched first and foremost as a wearable device that could “mitigate the silent spread of Covid-19 by flagging potential onset symptoms,” such as rising temperature, heart rate variations, and respiratory rate variations.

 And yet, a year on from those surreal NBA playoffs – during which an estimated one in four basketball pros used the Oura daily, and after which the device was named one of TIME magazine’s best inventions of 2020 – it’s still pretty rare to see a smart ring in the wild.

 I bought and briefly used one (more on that later), and I personally know of several people who have seriously considered one, though none, in the end, have yet to make the switch.

 However, many of us questions remain: why choose a smart ring over a smartwatch or band?
 Who are smart rings for?
 And what is it about the data they collect that sets them apart from other daily wearables?